Harlin, John Conkin and Clara Layton, House

 In the 20th century, tourism became an increasingly important industry in Ozark County.
 The area's natural attractions, including pristine rivers, caves, and scenic landscapes, drew visitors from near and far.
 Today, Ozark County continues to be a picturesque destination for outdoor enthusiasts and history lovers alike, with its charming small towns and fascinating historical sites preserving the area's unique heritage.

-This timeline provides a condensed summary of the historical journey of Ozark County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Ozark County, Missouri.

 • Early 1800s: Osage Native Americans inhabit the area that is now Ozark County.